JuanIsturiz/Portfolio-Webpage/other-projects/mixed-messages-with-html/readme.md

 # Mixed Messages (With HTML included)

 Hello!!
-This is a side/personal project from my previous [Mixed Messages](https://github.com/JuanIsturiz/Mixed-Messages) project, it's the same project but with the adition of an HTML interfase so the program can be more user friendly.
+This is a side/personal project from my previous [Mixed Messages](https://github.com/JuanIsturiz/Mixed-Messages) project, it's the same project but with the adition of a HTML interfase so the program can be more user friendly.

 ---